nyusuf01/Bakeries/issue-ticket.md

 ## Unexpected Behavior

-> Homepage not rendering any data
+> Duplicate posts of one object

 ## Expected Behavior

-> Landing page renders bakery name and image.
-Links to another site.
+> Removes multiple posts on one object

 ## Reproduce the Error

-> Describe the steps we can take to reproduce the error, i.e.:
+> On the landing page or when clicking on the Best Bakeries link on the nav bar

 ```md
 1. Clone this repo.